Iža: Actively

 Bicycle tour Komárno - Iža (Celemantia): Discover the unique cultural and natural beauty of the Danube region by bike.
 However, bicycling does not have to mean only hard physical activity.
 The beautiful panorama of the Danube also provides refreshment for the soul, cultural heritage and enriching programs with many pleasant feelings.
 Regional specialties, products and wines provide great gastronomic experiences.
 Thanks to the new cycling route, we can experience many different programs every day.

-Demographics

-The village has a population of about 1,630 people.
-According to the 2001 census, the ethnic makeup was about 73% Hungarian, 25% Slovak, 1% Romany and 1% Czech.

 Facilities

 The village has a public library, a gym and a football pitch.

 In 2013, a new museum was opened in the village, which focuses specifically on the history of the Danube Lands.